 Evelyn L. Pugh Memorial Graduate Fellowship in History Endowment

-The purpose of the endowment is to provide funding for a graduate fellowship in History.
+The purpose of the endowment is to provide funding for a graduate fellowship in history.

-The Finley Endowments were established in 1995 to support fellowships in memory of John N.G.
+This fund was created in memory of John N.G.
 Finley through the estate of his wife, Dr. Cecile Bolton Finley.
 Mr. Finley was the first director of the Northern Virginia University Center (now George Mason University).
 Dr. Finley was a University of Virginia faculty member.
+The J.N.G.
+Finley Endowed Fellowship in American History was established through a bequest from Mrs. Cecile B. Finley.
+The fund provides support for fellowships and scholarships for graduate studies in history.
+Questions about the fellowship should be directed to the Department of History and Art History.

 Randy Beth Clarke Fellowship in U.S. History Endowment

-The purpose of the endowment is to provide a fellowship for a graduate student pursuing an MA in History.
-The fellowship is open to all History graduate students, with preference given to candidates who: demonstrate interest in Southern History and/or Women's History, have been a volunteer or docent at a historic site or museum, and have a physical disability.
+The purpose of the endowment is to provide a fellowship for a graduate student pursuing an MA in history.
+The fellowship is open to all history graduate students, with preference given to candidates who demonstrate interest in southern history and/or women's history, have been a volunteer or docent at a historic site or museum, and have a physical disability.
 Demonstrated interest shall be presented through a written essay.
 Recipients may be full-time or part-time students, in-state or out-of-state residents, and must maintain a minimum 3.0 GPA.
 The fellowship may be renewable.

-Philosophy Ethics Scholarships
+Philosophy Ethics Scholarship

-The purpose of the fund is to provide scholarships for a full-time graduate student with a demonstrated interest in ethics, either as an area of scholarly research or as an important goal in life and career.
-The recipient will be pursuing an MA in philosophy, an MA with a concentration or certificate in professional ethics, or in some other graduate area in which ethics is an important part, such as nursing or neuroethics.
-Preference will be given to the students who can show significant financial need.
-The recipient will submit a one-page statement on how they perceive they will use ethics in the future.
-This is a two-year scholarship and the renewal for the second year is contingent upon the student maintaining a strong academic record.
+Philosophy Ethics Scholarship provides a scholarship for a full-time graduate student with a demonstrated interest in ethics, either as an area of scholarly research or as an important goal in life and career.
+The recipient will be pursuing an MA in philosophy or an MA with a concentration or certificate in professional ethics, or will be in some other graduate area in which ethics is an important part, such as nursing or neuroethics.

 Alexandria Scottish Rite of Freemasonry Graduate Fellowship in Philosophy Fund